mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 considerable increase in area caused by triplicated voters.
 The exact reason _why_ triplicating the voters doesn't improve reliability is probably an artefact of the test situation.
 As in many other tests, the test circuits are too simple (in this case, a single 1-bit multiplexer), and the voter ends up taking significantly more area than the circuit itself.
-This is covered further below in @sec:analysis.
+This is covered in @sec:analysis.

 === Unmitigated circuits
 To compare against a baseline, @fig:allunmitigatedcomb shows the results of fault injection on all